Task Force Mission and Charge

 Our current LinC curriculum was created more than 20 years ago for a different student body and a faculty differently composed.
 The curriculum is the very definition of our educational enterprise and faculty ownership and design of this is critical for student success as well as the fundamental draw for new students.

-Last year we spent the fall and spring semesters reconsidering our general education goals.
+During the 2018-2019 academic year, we began to reconsider our general education goals.
 We were also told that Middle states has asked us to create an assessment plan for our general education program.
 We have hired 30% plus of our current full-time faculty in the last six years.
 Add to this, the changing context of higher education and the cultures and expectations of our students, we are at a perfect moment to re-envision our approach to general education to make it uniquely Moravian and to give our current faculty the opportunity to reinvest in our shared curriculum.

 Over the course of a person’s career, most people experience a variety of jobs and many individuals change careers completely.
 To succeed in the current globalized environment and future workforce, multiple and changing local environments, students must develop the intellectual flexibility and adaptability to incorporate varied sources of information into their decision-making and understanding of the world.
 “Raising the Bar” (2010, see reference below) was a national employer survey.
 In that survey employers said that college graduates needed “to have both depth of understanding in a major field and a broad range of skills and knowledge to succeed in the workplace of the present and the future.”

 The charge to this task force is to seek an innovative approach to a general education/core curriculum program -- as the joint and shared responsibility of the faculty, which is integrative in nature and also supports students through the majors, co-curricular learning experiences such as study abroad, internships, and student leadership, and their future success as members of the larger community.